 The business world becomes more competitive; they depend more on data.
-More accurate data lets the business people to make smart decisions.
-Data volumes are growing bigger every day, and the business needs their data to be processed faster to gain better results.
+More accurate data lets business people make smart decisions.
 The data sources and IT environments change frequently, and it becomes more complicated to get detailed knowledge about the data.
 As a result, new requirements have evolved for modern data integration.

 Listed here are 10 new requirements for modern data integration:

 1. Application Integration is done through REST and SOAP services

 In today’s scenario, SaaS applications restrict access to the database behind their services.
 Modern data integration offers an easy and quick way to use REST and SOAP.
 They should provide an easy way to use these APIs in business.

 2. Huge volume data integration is available to a Hadoop-based data lake

 IT departments in an organization are moving apart from data warehouses and moving towards data lakes that are the central location of data based on the Hadoop cluster.
 Cloud data warehousing technologies act as a substitute for expensive data warehouse applications.
 Data integration tools have to be easy to access and understand, and it should possess large-scale distributed frameworks such as Spark.

 The data velocity is relatively high these days.
 Any change in the data velocity or data size should not expect you to change the data integration tools as a whole.
 Previous data integration tools were designed to handle either a large volume of data or less volume of data.